Stop-VEPSQLRestoreSession

 Detailed Description

-This cmdlet stops active restore sessions initiated to perform operations with PostgreSQL databases.
+This cmdlet stops active restore sessions initiated to perform operations with PostgreSQL instances.

 Stop-VEPSQLRestoreSession Note: